 Environmental challenges have always played a critical role in shaping human settlement patterns throughout history.
-From natural disasters to climate change, these challenges influence where and how communities thrive or struggle.
+From natural disasters to long-term climate shifts, these challenges influence where and how communities thrive or struggle.
+Today, as the pace of environmental change accelerates, understanding these dynamics is essential for planning resilient and sustainable human settlements.

 Understanding Environmental Challenges